 - Not Zigbee repeaters

 The cool thing about smart light bulbs is that they look like regular bulbs: you can screw them into your existing sockets and use your phone or smart home assistant to control them.
-The cool thing about the Nanoleaf Aurora is that it looks nothing like a regular light bulb.
+The cool thing about the Nanoleaf Light Panels (formerly known as the Aurora) is that it looks nothing like a regular light bulb.

 - So much fun